hadouken/hadouken/README.md

 # Hadouken BitTorrent client

+Primary goal of EQR-Hadouken is to provide support for cyrillic (and, optionally, all non-latin) torrent names and file names.

+Other plans include:
+1) Support for sorting torrents by "Added date" as it is usually done in desktop clients like uTorrent.
+2) ...

 [![Build status](https://ci.appveyor.com/api/projects/status/7ncg3jiginoapada/branch/develop)](https://ci.appveyor.com/project/hadouken/hadouken/branch/develop)

 Hadouken is a BitTorrent client written in C# and designed to run as a Windows Service.
 It is *lightweight*, *extensible* and built on top of *libtorrent* to bring you the best in class of BitTorrent services.